-Expression pedal Swell + Choir
+Expression pedal Swell

-With the right expression pedal you adjust the volume of the Swell and Choir at the same time (the last part for Opus 30 AGO only).
+With the right expression pedal you adjust the volume of the Swell.

-Both expression pedals work independently of the position of the VOLUME control.
+The expression pedals work independently of the position of the VOLUME control.

 Thumb pistons

 The thumb pistons are switches that after being switched on or off remain in the same position.
 Therefore, every thumb piston has a light built in that lights as soon as it is switched on.